 - One of the characters has no dialog.

 - The player was supposed to have a gun, and be able to shoot characters.

-- A wireframe minimap was supposed to tell help the player when they get lost.
+- A wireframe minimap was supposed to help the player when they felt lost.

 After the jam, every group had to present their game, in front of 30 other groups, before voting on everybody's favorite.
 My favorite games from our presentation scene was:

 All three groups were great at presenting, and displayed the charm of their games very well.